Powhatan Wars (1610-1646)

 Like other relations between European settlers and Native Americans throughout American History, tensions between the indigenous people of the land and the new Americans began almost from the beginning.
-From the settling of Jamestown, Virginia in 1607 to the opening of the 18th century, a number of conflicts would occur for various reasons, including the new settlers’ demands for food and land, cultural differences, and the need of both cultures to defend themselves from the other.
-Just two years after the colonists settled in Jamestown, the first war began between the Powhatan and the new settlers.
-It would be followed by numerous others including the Pequot War King Philip’s War, King William’s War, and dozens of other conflicts.
+From the settling of Jamestown, Virginia, in 1607 to the opening of the 18th century, several conflicts would occur for various reasons, including the new settlers’ demands for food and land, cultural differences, and the need of both cultures to defend themselves from the other.
+Two years after the colonists settled in Jamestown, the first war began between the Powhatan and the new settlers.
+It would be followed by numerous others, including the Pequot War, King Philip’s War, King William’s War, and dozens of other conflicts.

-In 1607, when the first English settlement was established at Jamestown, Virginia, relations were mixed between the new settlers and Powhatan tribe, upon whose hunting grounds, they had settled.
-Though there was no initial violence, the settlers built a fort to protect themselves from any Indian attacks.
-In June, their leader, Captain Newport left for England to get more supplies for the new settlement.
-Those who remained; however, were not prepared.
-Not long after Newport left, the settlers began to die from a variety of diseases, most of which were probably caused by drinking bad water.
+In 1607, when the first English settlement was established at Jamestown, Virginia, relations were mixed between the new settlers and the Powhatan tribe, upon whose hunting grounds they had settled.
+Though there was no initial violence, the settlers built a fort to protect themselves from Indian attacks.
+In June, their leader, Captain Newport, left for England to get more supplies for the new settlement.
+Those who remained, however, were not prepared.
+Not long after Newport left, the settlers began to die from various diseases, most probably caused by drinking bad water.
 They were also running short of supplies and were hungry.
 That first winter, while Captain John Smith was out exploring, he was captured and taken to Werowocomoco where the Powhatan lived.
 There, he and the Powhatan Chief, Wahunsunacock, conversed and came to an understanding.
-Smith was released in the spring of 1608 and the Powhatan then began to send gifts of food to help the English.
+Smith was released in the spring of 1608, and the Powhatan then began to send gifts of food to help the English.
 Were it not for their help, the settlement would most likely have failed, as all the English would have died from disease or starvation.

-However, the new settlers began to get demanding, feeling as if they could trade tools and Christianity for food.
-What they failed to understand was that the Powhatan way of life barely provided for themselves, much less, another entire community.
-By late in 1609, after a drought during the summer, the settlers added pressure on the Indians for more food supplies.
+However, the new settlers began demanding, feeling they could trade tools and Christianity for food.
+They failed to understand that the Powhatan way of life barely provided for themselves, much less another community.
+By late 1609, after a drought during the summer, the settlers added pressure on the Indians for more food supplies.
 As a result, Chief Powhatan, tired of the constant English demands for food, officially told his people not to help them.
-The relationship deteriorated between the two peoples which resulted in the Powhatan Wars, which would continue off and on until 1646.
+The relationship deteriorated between the two peoples resulted in the Powhatan Wars, which would continue off and on until 1646.